 Should we avoid ADR in our own films or embrace it?
 Bad audio is a sure-fire way to sink your project.
 ADR might seem difficult to pull off well but all it takes is practice.

 Before you get to ADR, or maybe to avoid using it all together, know the basics of sound recording.
-The next post is your ultimate guide to the essentials.
 Know the different audio cables and mics to get the best quality possible and learn how to manage “controllable noise.”
+Here is your ultimate guide to sound recording — from the gear you'll need to the pro-tips that will level-up your sound game.

 Project management for video creatives.
 Tasks, file sharing, calendars and more.